ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 dimensions.setConfigurationSchemaJSON(eventSchema);
 ```

-### Unification
+### The Unification Phase

 #### The Theory

 The Unification phase is relatively simple.
 It combines the outputs of all the partitions in the Pre-Aggregation phase into a single single stream which can be passed on to the storage phase.
-It also has the added benefit of reducing the number of aggregations even further.
+It has the added benefit of reducing the number of aggregations even further.
 This is because the aggregations produced by different partitions which share the same key and time bucket can be combined to produce a single aggregation.
-For example, if the Unification phase is receiving 80,000 aggregations / second it is not unreasonable to expect 20,000 aggregations / second after unification.
+For example, if the Unification phase receives 80,000 aggregations/second, you can expect 20,000 aggregations/second after unification.

 #### The Code

-The Unification phase is implemented as a unifier which can be set on your dimensions computation operator.
+The Unification phase is implemented as a unifier that can be set on your dimensions computation operator.

 ```
 dimensions.setUnifier(new DimensionsComputationUnifierImpl<InputEvent, Aggregate>());
 ```

-### Aggregation Storage
+### The Aggregation Storage Phase

 #### The Theory

-Since the total number of aggregations produced by Dimension Computation is large and increases with time (due to time bucketing) aggregations are persisted to HDFS using HDHT.
+The total number of aggregations produced by Dimension Computation is large, and it only increases with time (due to time bucketing).
+Aggregations are persisted to HDFS using HDHT.
 This persistence is performed by the Dimensions Store and serves two purposes:

-* Storage so that aggregations can be retrieved for visualization.
+* Functions as a storage so that aggregations can be retrieved for visualization.
-* Storage so that aggregations can be combined with incomplete aggregates produced by Unification.
+* Functions as a storage allowing aggregations to be combined with incomplete aggregates produced by Unification.

 ##### Visualization

-The Dimension Store allows you to visualize your aggregations over time.
+The DimensionsStore allows you to visualize your aggregations over time.
 This is done by allowing queries and responses to be received from and sent to the UI via websocket.

 ##### Aggregation